This is a review of the Vanguard exchange-traded fund (ETF) also known as VYMI.

 Here is an area where ETFs in general and Vanguard specifically really shine.
 That is the area of low investment management costs.

-The VYMI ETF expense ratio is just .32%.
-In other words, if you have a balance of $100 in VYMI stock for the year, Vanguard will charge you only 32 cents.
+The VYMI ETF expense ratio is less than a quarter of 1 percent.
+In other words, if you have a balance of $100 in VYMI stock for the year, Vanguard will charge you less than 25 cents.

-And, I encourage you to use a zero-commission online broker.
-It is important to keep investment costs as low as possible.
+And I encourage you to use a zero-commission online broker.
+Since it is important to keep investment costs as low as possible.

-Vanguard ETF’s have low expense ratios.
-Combine that with zero commissions and you have an excellent way to keep investment costs to a minimum.
+Vanguard ETFs have low expense ratios.
+Combine that with zero commissions, and you can keep your investment costs to a minimum.
+Cost-efficient investing is one of many good investment rules to live by.

 VYMI ETF Minimum Investment Requirements

-An investor has to buy at least 1 share in an ETF to get started investing.
-This means you can get started investing in VYMI stock for about $65.
+This means you can start investing in VYMI without much money.
 And add to that investment each month for a similar amount.

 So, there should be no excuses.
-You don’t need a lot of money to get started investing in the VYMI ETF.
-You just need the discipline to do so.
+You don’t need a lot of money to get started earning dividends from the VYMI ETF.
+However, it would help if you had the discipline to do so.

 How To Turn $65 in $5,000

-Through the magic of compound interest, $65 per month invested in the VYMI ETF at a 10% investment return will net you more than $5,000 at the end of 5 years.
+Through the magic of compounding, $65 per month invested in the VYMI ETF at a 10% investment return will net you more than $5,000 at the end of 5 years.

-On the other hand, if you don’t start saving and investing, in 5 years you won’t have anything.
+On the other hand, if you do not start saving and investing in 5 years, you won’t have anything.
 I don’t even need my calculator to do that math!

 What About DWX And PID